yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

   return this.firstName + " " + this.lastName;
 };
 ```
-> - prototype is a property of a Function object.
+> - `prototype is a property of a Function object`.
 It is the prototype of objects constructed by that function.
-> - __proto__ (pronounced as dunder proto or double underscore proto) is internal property of an object, pointing to its prototype.
+> - `__ proto __ (pronounced as dunder proto or double underscore proto) is internal property of an object, pointing to its prototype`.
 Current standards provide an equivalent Object.getPrototypeOf(O) method.
 > - Related Reference : [該來理解 JavaScript 的原型鍊了](https://blog.techbridge.cc/2017/04/22/javascript-prototype/)
 <br/><br/>